 Looker / Handsome (ハンサム hansamu)

 A police agent who shows up in Sinnoh to try and arrest Team Galactic.
 He later shows up in Unova, requesting the player's help in finding and arresting the rogue Seven Sages of Team Plasma.
 He shows up again in Kalos in a sidequest where the player character becomes his partner in a private detective agency in Lumiose City.
 He shows up once again in Alola where he is working with former Frontier Tycoon Anabel to put a stop to the Ultra Beasts invading the region.

 - Ascended Extra: He's appeared at least once per generation since his first appearance all the way back in Platinum.
 That's even more than Cynthia.

 - But Now I Must Go: At the end of his sidequest in X and Y.

-- The Cameo: Shows up in the postgame of Black and White, and again in the postgame of X and Y, once more in Omega Ruby and Alpha Sapphire, and once more in the postgame of Sun and Moon.
+- The Cameo: Shows up in the postgame of Black and White, again in the postgame of X and Y, once more in Omega Ruby and Alpha Sapphire, and once more in the postgame of Sun and Moon.